“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 “Each student has their own strengths and weaknesses when it comes to maths.
 Not everyone is familiar with working on a computer, either.
 It’s a fun and relaxed way for students of all ages to do maths exercises” Olivier, maths tutor.

-Learning maths is more than just learning theories, formulae, and times tables off by heart, you have to be able to reason and understand certain things.
+Learning mathematics is more than just learning theories, formulae, and times tables off by heart, you have to be able to reason and understand certain things.
 To improve, there are plenty of teaching resources available online.

 There are maths games on derivation, the sides of a polygon, fractions, graphing, etc. You have everything you need.